geudde/attic-chest/pages/03.season-2/16.meeting-28/04.tale/docs.md

 <div class="author">Miss Vardill</div>

 As I walk’d out the other evening late
-My Mind in thoughtful serious state,
+My mind in thoughtful serious state,
 Brooding o’er inward joys,
 I saw upon a five-barr’d gate
-Three little Boys.
+Three little boys.
 Yes — I am sure that there were three
 For each of them did bow to me.
 Said I, “My little boys ’tis late,
 What keeps you here upon this gate?
 Have you no things wherewith to play?
-Nor Top, nor Whip, nor Bat, nor Ball
+Nor top, nor whip, nor bat, nor ball
 To make you busy, active, gay?”
 “No Sir,” said they, “we’ve none at all.”
 “Nor anything,” said I, “to eat?”